2013 America's Cup: Course and rules

-The length of the course varies, but is around 10 nmi and generally takes about 25 minutes to complete.
+The length of the course varied, but was around 10 nmi and generally took about 25 minutes to complete.
 During the 2013 Louis Vuitton Cup on the same course, some races were raced with an extra lap around the leeward and windward gates.
-This seven leg course is around 16 nmi, taking approximately 45 minutes to sail.
+This seven leg course was around 16 nmi and took approximately 45 minutes to sail.

-The racecourse was delineated by a boundary.
-Going outside of the boundary draws a penalty which was indicated by blue lights on board the boats.
-The green lights on board the boats flashed whenever the boat was within three boatlengths of the boundary, or a mark.
-Whichever boat entered the three boatlength circle around a mark, had mark rights and was allowed to round without worrying about the other boat.
-The exception was when there is an overlap between the two boats.
-If an overlap exists, room had to be made to ensure both boats round the mark safely.
-The maximum time for a race is 40 minutes after which the race would be stopped.
+The racecourse was delineated by a boundary, exceeding which would cause a penalty to be incurred.
+The first boat which reached within the three boat lengths of a mark would be given right of way unless when there was an overlap between the two boats.
+If this happened, room had to be made to ensure both boats could round the mark safely.
+Each race had a time limit of 40 minutes, after which the race would be stopped.

-If a penalty was awarded against a boat, a moving penalty line was calculated and placed two boat lengths behind them, advancing on a direct heading to the mark or the wind (depending which leg).
-The penalised boat had to slow their Velocity Made Good such that their boat fell behind the penalty line.
-This was calculated in real time by computers, and indicated to the teams on the water via the lights and direct radio communication.

-Alcatraz Island was a unique part of the racecourse for this event.
-For the first week of the event, San Francisco Bay experienced flood tides during the America's Cup races.
-As water flowed into the bay, there was a cone close to the Island where the incoming tide was noticeably less than the rest of the racecourse.
-On the upwind leg, when boats had to sail against the flood tide, tactical use of this cone was crucial.

 Results

 Challenger determination

 The challenger was determined in the 2013 Louis Vuitton Cup challenger selection series.
 Emirates Team New Zealand won the Louis Vuitton Cup and therefore the right to challenge Oracle Team USA in the America's Cup.